 If you want to help your child buy a home but don't have enough savings to simply give or lend them the cash, there are several options you can consider.

 With guarantor mortgages, the amount your child can borrow is based on your income and assets, as well as theirs.

 You’d be guaranteeing to meet any repayments that your child failed to pay, which could be risky, especially if you still have a mortgage on your own home.

-A joint mortgage - such as the First Start Mortgage offered by Post Office Money - considers both your and your child’s income, as well as any money outstanding on your own mortgage.
+A joint mortgage considers both your and your child’s income, as well as any money outstanding on your own mortgage.

 Both you and your child will be named on the mortgage agreement and on the deeds, providing you with some power over any future transactions.
 But you would also be liable for keeping up the mortgage repayments and, if you already own a property, you'll probably have to pay the second home stamp duty surcharge.